Department of Computer Science

 • Engage in lifelong learning while reflecting a commitment to quality, innovation, critical thinking, and continuous improvement.

-• Be responsible members of their profession and communicate effectively to a variety of audiences while upholding the highest commitment to personal integrity, behavior, ethical and professional conduct.
+• Be responsible members of their profession and communicate effectively to a variety of audiences while upholding the highest commitment to personal integrity, behavior, and ethical and professional conduct.

 Bachelor of Science Degree in Computer Science

-The B.S. degree in Computer Science requires a minimum of 120 semester credit hours, including the Core Curriculum requirements.
-Thirty-nine of the total semester credit hours required for the degree must be at the upper-division level.
-Students are encouraged to have an internship or research experience.
+A minimum number of 120 semester credit hours is required for the B.S. in Computer Science, including Core Curriculum requirements.
+At least 39 of the total semester credit hours required for the degree must be at the upper-division level.

 All majors in computer science are required to complete all required and elective computer science courses with a grade of “C-” or better.